Deta-Cold/delta-firmware/docs/common/message-workflows.md

 information.

 Signing a transaction is a little bit complicated.
-The reason is that transactions can be several hundred kilobytes in size, but Trezor has only 64 kilobytes memory.
-So it is the task of the computer to split the transactions in small pieces and send only those pieces that Trezor requested.
+The reason is that transactions can be several hundred kilobytes in size, but detahard has only 64 kilobytes memory.
+So it is the task of the computer to split the transactions in small pieces and send only those pieces that detahard requested.
 The general workflow is given below

 ![](Developers_guide_signtx_workflow.png)